rajrohanyadav/rajrohanyadav/README.md

 ## I'm a student, currently studying AI
 - Currently working on making RNN model to predict baby names
 - I love to learn anything to everything
-- I want to contribute more to Open Source projects
+- I like to design UI/UX for website, apps etc. in my free time
-- I like to design UI/UX for website, apps etc.
+- 2020 goal: want to improve my github stats below

 ### Connect with me: